Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Githzerai Anarch.md

     \ for as long as the anarch remains within 1 mile of it (no action required).\
     \  "
   "name": ""
-- "desc": "If the anarch dies, these effects end after dice: 1d6|avg (1d6) rounds.\
+- "desc": "If the anarch dies, these effects end after dice: 1d6|avg|noform (1d6)\
-    \ All formed substance becomes a chaotic churn of energy and matter, unraveling\
+    \ rounds.
+All formed substance becomes a chaotic churn of energy and matter, unraveling\
-    \ into unformed substance that dissipates dice: 1d6|avg (1d6) rounds later."
+    \ into unformed substance that dissipates dice: 1d6|avg|noform (1d6) rounds\
+    \ later."
   "name": ""
 "source":
 - "MPMM"